praveen-kaia/LedgerHQ-app-kaia/doc/TRANSACTION.md

 ## Amount units

-The base unit in BOLOK *chain* is the BOL and the smallest unit used in raw transaction is the *bolino* or mBOL: 1 BOL = 1000 mBOL.
+The base unit in BOLOK *chain* is the KLAY and the smallest unit used in raw transaction is the *bolino* or mBOL: 1 KLAY = 1000 mBOL.

 ## Address format